Abysinikal/ML_FOR_RS/README.md

 ### Training

-#### Random Forest
-We implement a simple RandomForestClassifier.
+In the first model, We implement a simple RandomForestClassifier.
 The training time is 11 roughly minutes.

-#### Neural Networks
-We implement CNN ResNet-50 model.
+In the second model, we implement CNN ResNet-50 model.
 The trainig time is multiple hours.
 (Refer to attached python notebooks for details as i commented and also left all outputs after each run).
-Importrant to note that I custom run the training to  run 2 epochs only but ideally N_EPOCHS=50.
+Importrant to note that I custom run the training to run 2 epochs only for time saving purposes but ideally N_EPOCHS=50.

 ## Evaluation